karimsiala/mujoco_web/README.md

 These projects provided foundational insights and methodologies that have been adapted and expanded upon to suit the objectives of MuJoCo Web.

-## Prerequisites
+## Prerequisites to compile MuJoCo into WebAssembly

-Before proceeding with the installation and build process, ensure you have the [Emscripten](https://emscripten.org/index.html) compiler installed and the EMSDK environment variable set.
+Before proceeding with the build process, ensure you have the [Emscripten](https://emscripten.org/index.html) compiler installed and the EMSDK environment variable set.

 ```bash
 git clone https://github.com/emscripten-core/emsdk.git